Airway & Jaw Development for Children

 After the teething process, you need to learn how to deal with your infant’s teeth!
 Early dental care and instruction is the most crucial aspect of your child’s dental future.
-Our Practice provides all phases of pediatric dental care, kids’ oral care kits, and tips on developing healthy, decay-resistant teeth.
+Our pediatric dentistry office in Orlando provides all phases of pediatric dental care, kids’ oral care kits, and tips on developing healthy, decay-resistant teeth.

 AT WHAT AGE SHOULD MY CHILD BEGIN SEEING A DENTIST?

 It may surprise you to learn that dentists and pediatricians recommend your child see a dentist by his or her third birthday.
 Is it time for you and your offspring to take that dental care step?
 Our dentists are proud to offer pediatric dental services for youth of all ages.
 We hope to overcome children’s knee-jerk evasions of oral care by educating them about how their dental health matters, and what they can do grow strong teeth.
 We offer pediatric-specific services that cater to the younger set, prioritizing gentleness, education, and pain-free dentistry.

 PEDIATRIC DENTAL SERVICES

 Pediatric dental care – Each individual has a different tendency towards tooth decay, depending on tooth construction, diet, and habits.
 Once we have identified your child’s dental profile, we will discuss appropriate oral care.
 We will detail typical milestones in tooth development, proper oral habits, and ways to control thumb/pacifier sucking to prevent your child’s bite from suffering.
 We generally hope to see your child every six months to routinely identify any tooth decay or poor dental habits.
 Between visits, encourage a balanced diet at home, with brushing after snacking.

 Pediatric Fluoride Treatment – Flouride allows for healthy enamel development, preventing future tooth decay.
 It is important that your children drink fluoridated water and use fluoridated toothpaste.
 Additionally, we offer brief in-office flavored fluoride treatments following regular check-ups.
 We may also discuss the possibility of dental sealants for your child’s back teeth, to help protect the molars.